Towards Real-Time Advancement of Underwater Visual Quality with GAN: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper has aimed at adaptively restoring underwater images in real time.
-The creative FRS and GAN-RS methods were proposed.
-Differing from IFM-based methods, FRS restores underwater images in the Fourier domain, and the dehazing and color correction are based on filtering.
-To seek optimal parameters, PGAFSA is developed using GHC as its target.
-By means of neural networks, GANs were leveraged in this study to achieve greater progress.
-For further advancement, the discriminator is equipped with a crafted underwater branch, and the underwater index is designed according to the underwater attributes.
-Combined with adversarial loss, DCP loss, and underwater index loss, the generative model obtains the correct guidance to produce a clear image.
-Moreover, a multi-stage loss strategy is employed to harness the training process.
-As a breakthrough, the proposed GAN-RS restores underwater scenes at a high frame rate without the requirements of an information estimation or parameter search.
-In addition, both qualitative and quantitative comparisons on image quality and applications were conducted.
-Finally, GAN-RS achieves a superior comprehensive performance in terms of color correction, stretching of the contrast, dehazing, and detail or feature restoration compared to traditional methods.
+In this paper we aim at adaptively restoring underwater images in real time and propose a GAN-RS.
+Differing from the existing methods, the GAN-RS restores underwater visual quality using a single-shot network for higher computational efficiency and greater restoration quality.
+A multi-branch discriminator is designed including an adversarial branch and a critic branch to promote the generator to simultaneously preserve image content and remove underwater noise.
+In addition, an underwater index loss is investigated based on the underwater properties, and a DCP loss as well as a multi-stage loss strategy is developed for training.
+As a result, the proposed GAN-RS adaptively restores underwater scenes at a high frame rate.
+Moreover, both qualitative and quantitative comparisons on restoration quality and feature extraction are conducted, and the GAN-RS achieves a comprehensively superior performance in terms of visual quality and feature restoration.
+Finally, our proposed approach has been employed in a practical application on the seabed for object grasping, and achieve encouraging results.

-In the future, we plan to investigate underwater object detection and motion estimation based on the proposed GAN-RS.
-More practical experiments will be carried out for real-world underwater applications.
+In the future, we plan to introduce an attention mechanism to the GAN-RS.
+More practical experiments will be conducted.